sstelfox/stelfox.net/content/notes/linux/cron.md

 This can be done with the flock utility, it creates an empty file with a lock on it that is released when your command or script is finished executing.
 If it can't obtain the lock, it simply won't run your script and return a bad exit code.
 Be sure to use a unique lock file for each task.

-An example of how to do this would look in a user's crontab would look like the following:
+An example of how to do this in a user's crontab would look like the following:

 ```cron
 0 0 * * * /usr/bin/flock --nonblock /tmp/backup.lock $HOME/scripts/full_backup.sh